Oulakbir/Intent_Prediction/README.md

 - **Streamlit** (pour l'interface utilisateur)
 - **Uvicorn** (pour lancer FastAPI)
 - **Requests** (pour effectuer des requêtes HTTP)
+-
+##  Run the Notebook

+First of all you have to run the notebook some the folder "saved_model" will be created in your current directory and which will be used to run your application.
+If the folder is generated you can proceed with the remaining steps to lounch the application.

 ## Étapes pour démarrer l'application